Your Rights to Birth Control in Washington State

 Does Insurance Cover Birth Control?

 Most health insurance plans that offer prescription drug coverage in Washington State must cover at least one version of each type of birth control, and related appointments, at no cost to you.
+This includes prescription AND over-the-counter birth control.

 Some religious employers can remove birth control coverage from their employee health insurance.
 If this is your situation, you might qualify for free birth control from the Family Planning Only program.